lelonS/online-shopping-api/tests/test-docs.md

 1. Send a `POST` request to a valid endpoint. `POST /api/products`
 2. In the request body, include the special characters and non-English text `Test +- å\"'@😎я水` in the `name` field.
 Set the `price` field to `10`.
 3. Verify that the API returns the status code `201` and the correct `name`.
+4. Delete the product that was created in the previous step.

 **Expected Result:**